NevadaM/3EquationModelMaker/README.md

 It's a reconstruction of the Carlin & Soskice macroeconomic simulator (the excel simulator in the folder), built on their work on the 3 equation model.
 The simulator outputs a numerical database that is translated into the model via my modelmaker code.
 This is all hosted on a streamlit web app.

-This is still a work in progress, and currently I am working on implementing features to make it more of a learning/teaching aid, including introducing impulse response functions.
+This is still a work in progress, and currently I am working on implementing features to make it more of a learning/teaching aid.

+Planned Updates:
+* Impulse Response Functions - Alpha3
+* Closed Economy - Beta1
+* Aesthetics - Full Release

 Report issues, suggestions, bugs etc in the issues tab on github, or email me at neil.majithia@live.co.uk